-I. Call to Order: Judge Jim Huff, Lead CEO Page II.
+HGEI (DII I. Call to Order: Judge Jim Huff, Lead CEO Page II.
 Roll Call 3 III.
-Announcement on Disclosure of Conflicts of Interest Any Conflicts of Interest or Appearance of a Conflict of Interest with items on this agenda shall be time.
-Members with conflicts will refrain from voting, and are asked to refrain from discussion on s Conflicts discovered later in the meeting shall be disclosed at that time.
-Note: Information on open included at the end of this agenda. uch items.
+Announcement on Disclosure of Conflicts of Interest Any Conflicts of Interest or Appearance of a Conflict of Interest with items on this agenda shall be declime.
+Members with conflicts will refrain from voting, and are asked to refrain from discussion on such Conflicts discovered later in the meeting shall be disclosed at that time.
+Note: Information on open meetincluded at the end of this agenda. items.
 IV.
 Public Comments V. CEO Council Comments VI.
 Discussion and Possible Action on May 29, 2020 CEO Council Meeting Minutes 4-12 VII.
-Chairman's Report: Gloria Perez 1.
-Update on Board Member Appointments and Vacancies 2.
-Board of Director and Committee Attendance Records VIII.
-President/CEO's Report: Ken TrevinoBusiness Development, Public Relations and Organizational Update IX.
+Chairman's Report: Gloria Perez 1.Update on Board Member Appointments and Vacancies VIII.
+President/CEO's Report: Ken Trevino • Business Development, Public Relations and Organizational Update IX.
 Concurrence with Contracts over \$50,000: 1.
 Contract for the Direct Child Care Services Management: Shileen Lee X. Information Only: 1.
-Audit Report: Shileen Lee and Janet Pittman, CPA 2.
-Financial Report as of 03/31/2021: Shileen Lee A proud partner of the AmericanJobCenter network Equal Opportunity Employer/Program Auxiliary aids and services are available upon request to individuals with disabilities.
+Audit Report: Shileen Lee 21-55 2.
+Monitoring Report: Ken Trevino